What’s involved in relocating to this subtropical paradise?

 Settling in to Bermuda

-Your arrival should go fairly smoothly and no doubt you'll be well on your way to settling in to Bermuda quickly!
-While there are housing listings published in local paper and internet sites, the majority of workers relocating to Bermuda tend to find housing through word of mouth (coworkers, friends etc).
-Often the advertised properties reflect the higher end of the price spectrum, where as more inexpensive properties rent quickly without the need to advertise.
-Many employers are able to assist you in locating suitable rental housing once you've arrived and most people you meet will be full of information and tips to help ensure your experience goes as smoothly as possible!
+Your arrival should go fairly smoothly and no doubt you’ll be well on your way to settling in to Bermuda quickly!
+While there are housing listings published on local sites such as E-moo, many workers relocating to Bermuda tend to find housing through word of mouth (coworkers, friends etc).
+Often the realtor advertised properties reflect the higher end of the price spectrum, where as more inexpensive properties rent quickly without the need to advertise.
+Many employers are able to assist you in locating suitable rental housing once you’ve arrived and most people you meet will be full of information and tips to help ensure your experience goes as smoothly as possible!

 We’re here to help throughout the relocation process and happy to answer questions along the way.